jcrivard/opencruise/README.md

  down dead wood, or other plot level items.
 Use of the application requires that the user have some knowledge of forest inventory procedures (point/plot sampling, tree identification, diameter/height measurements, etc...).

-The default version allows for 4 data variables to be collected per "sample unit", which in generally a tree.
+The default version allows for 4 data variables to be collected per "sample unit", which is generally a tree.
 Users are free to configure the field names/default values globally via the "Config" button or for each cruise/job via the "Flds" button.